Conference

 • The flipped classroom

-• English Teacher preparation
+• English teacher preparation

 • Continuous assessment system

-• ELT and Applied Linguistics in Diversity
+• ELT and Applied Linguistics in diversity

-• English for Special Purposes
+• English for specific purposes

-• English for Academic Purposes
+• English for academic purposes

 • Keynotes